nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ##### 3.4.2.3 Alternatives considered
-Once again, data validation was being handled by the `Parser` class, however in the principles of avoiding tight coupling and improving cohesion, it was moved back under the `DeleteModuleCommand` class.
+Once again, data validation was being handled by the `Parser` class, however in the principles of avoiding tight coupling and improving cohesion, it was moved back under the `RemoveModuleCommand` class.

 #### 3.4.3 HelpCommand